samboy/ChessVariantResearch/Congo/README.md

 Experimentation showed that repetition-is-draw Simple Megapawn Congo had too many draws.
-A losing side could too easily force a draw in a losing position with perpetual check.
+A losing side could too easily force a draw with perpetual check.
 This is why repetition now loses.